Autodidac/ALDI_23/README.md

 5. Results render directly in the output pane; commands that change the view refresh the current page automatically.

 ## Build instructions
-OffSetReader targets Windows and depends on [Zydis](https://github.com/zyantific/zydis) for disassembly.
+ALDI targets Windows and depends on [Zydis](https://github.com/zyantific/zydis) for disassembly.
 The repository includes a `vcpkg.json` manifest to simplify dependency setup.

 ### Prerequisites
 - Windows with Visual Studio 2022 (C++ toolset) or MSBuild available in the Developer Command Prompt.